SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 ### Water shader

-The final result of the watercolour shader was the following:

 ## Post Processing

 For this part of the blog post, we are not going to go in depth trough the work process since it is not the intended focus point.
 Instead a simple overview of the final shader's state will be exposed.